rosej12/rosej12.github.io/README.md

 - A homepage displaying different subjects
 - A topic page for each subject displaying descriptions and links to related practice problems
-- Interactive multiple-choice questions with dynamic feedback based on user selections
+- Interactive multiple-choice questions with dynamic feedback based on user selections (Currently only available for "Math: Algebra" topic.)
 - Mobile-friendly design

 ## Online Demo